-Welcome to our new series legends who were near world champions!
+Welcome to our new series of legends who were near world champions!
 We will cover various players in the coming articles.
 The first one is easy to predict – Paul Morphy.

 In 1858 Paul Morphy first time traveled to Europe to play with Howard Staunton.
-He beat easily almost all top-level chess players in Europe.
-In 1859 he decided to retire from chess when he was just 22 years old and pursue law practices.
-In 1884, when bathing he got stroke which leads to his demise.
+He easily beat almost all top-level chess players in Europe.
+In 1859 he decided to retire from chess when he was just 22 years old and pursue law practice.
+In 1884, when bathing, he had a stroke leading to his demise.

 Career in chess

 Paul Morphy learned chess at an early age.
 When he was nine years old, he already became a famous player in his city.
 In 1850 he defeated chess master Johann Lowenthal when Johann visited New Orleans city.
 Later in 1857, he received an invitation to play in the 1st American chess congress, but he declined; but when his uncle urged him to play in the tournament, he accepted the invitation.
 He won against all players in that tournament and became an American chess champion.
 Then he stayed in New York and played a total of 261 games.

 He scored 87 wins, eight draws, and five losses in Classical games.
 Morphy went to Europe to play many strong masters.
 Initially, Morphy set to play a match with Staunton, but the match was canceled due to some money issue.
 Then he played a match with Daniel Horowitz in one of the cafés in Paris and defeated him.